 What matters most to you?
 Being able to recognize your children?
 Being independent?
 Being able to spend time with the ones you love?

-The next step is for you to fill out an advance directive, which consists of two parts: a health care power of attorney form and a living will.
+The next step is for you to fill out an advance directive, which consists of two parts: a health care power of attorney and a living will.

 Sometimes, conflicts at the end of life occur due to uncertainty over who has the authority to make medical decisions for the patient.
 Notifying everyone who could potentially be involved can help avoid this problem.